huang15n/food/README.md

 # Preview

-Our intent is to build a realtime food ordering app which has full stack
+My intent is to build a realtime food ordering app simulates uber eats for Carleton, Nepean, Kanata, and Downtown Ottawa which has full stack capability of handling restaurant functionalities.

+## Please review my Spring.md and Angular.md if you do not have any idea of building the front end and backend -- Eddie

-Angular front-end <-> spring boot backend <-> Full CRUD
+## Technology involved Angular front-end <-> spring boot backend <-> Full CRUD

 the spring boot leverages the data REST for REST API in order to minize the coding for spring boot backend

-## requirement
+## User requirement

 we would like to show a list of food